 Another difference is the insulation used on the wire.
 The power wire is typically insulated with materials that can withstand higher temperatures.
 In contrast, speaker wire is designed with insulation better suited for the lower temperatures generated by audio signals.

 Using speaker wire for 12v power can lead to serious safety hazards and may cause damage to your electronic devices.
 Always use the correct wire gauge and type for the specific application to ensure proper function and safety.

 Not just for speakers, speaker wires can also be used for other purposes.
 They’re primarily made to work with audio and music, but you can also use them for light appliances.

-You can use speaker wires in your home to power any desired devices or appliances.
-For example, it could power hard-wired appliances around your house, like doorbells or safety sensors, lights in difficult-to-reach places, door openers for garages, and thermostats.
+You can use speaker wires in your home to Power any desired devices or appliances.
+For example, it could power hard-wired appliances around your house, like doorbells or safety sensors, lights in difficult-to-reach places, garage door openers, and thermostats.